How to Create Sparkling Geode Gems — Easy Step-by-Step Guide

 Quick answer

 To make sparkling geode gems, you need plaster of paris, water, food coloring, and a mold, taking about 30 minutes of active time.
-Start by mixing the plaster.
-This beginner-friendly activity has 12 steps and is perfect for families with kids aged 6+.
+Start by mixing the plaster to a pancake batter consistency, then add colors and swirl for a geode effect.
+Allow them to dry for at least 24 hours.
+This beginner-friendly activity has 12 main steps and can be expanded with intermediate stages, making it perfect for families with kids aged 6+.

 On this page